 So, how can we, as student leaders, assess where improvements need to be made?
 Where do we currently stand, and where do we need to go?
 This is what some of our fellow students think of the current state of affairs at our school...
-"There are a lot of promotions for different resources and opportunities, but not enough follow-through during the year."
+"There's not enough information about groups and committees, and the groups seem too hard to contact and join"